jcq/wedding/src/pages/get-involved/index.md

   heading: Where to Stay
   hotels:
     - address: ''
-      distance: ''
+      distance: Minnesota is 16 mi (around 16 minutes sans traffic) from our venue.
       name: Minneapolis Hotel - TBD
       notes: >-
         Minneapolis your more typical big city vibe, with a denser downtown, lots of restaurants and popular neighborhoods.
 Traffic and parking will be as expected.

-        Minnesota is 16 mi (around 16 minutes sans traffic) from our venue.
       templateKey: hotel
+    - distance: St. Paul is 10 mi (around 10 minutes sans traffic) from our venue.
-    - name: The Saint Paul Hotel
+      name: The Saint Paul Hotel
       notes: >-
         St. Paul is the more laid-back twin, with a less bustling downtown, plenty of good restaurants, but not the same foodie scene.
 While both cities have Mississippi River access, St. Paul has a better view, as well as the beautiful capitol building.

-        St. Paul is 10 mi (around 10 minutes sans traffic) from our venue.
       templateKey: hotel
 ---
 \- Airport Info